• Home

 I’ve never used a hen saddle, ever.
 Because I’ve just never had to.

 However, there are a lot of amazing people in the homesteading community who either make them, or have created tutorials on how to make them.
-You can also purchase them in sets of 5 on Amazon.
+You can also purchase them online.

 Chicken saddles allow your hens to still remain in the flock without losing any more feathers or becoming irritated.
 However, that doesn’t necessarily fix the issue.